 (e) Disability Discrimination is slightly different to other forms of discrimination as the law attempts to level the uneven playing field caused by disabilities.
 It is unlawful to treat an employee less favourably because of their disability or because of something arising as a consequence of their disability.
 It is also unlawful to indirectly discriminate against a disabled employee.
 There is also a positive duty to make reasonable adjustments to prevent practices, criteria or provisions putting disabled employees at a disadvantage.

-If an employee is or becomes disabled while working for FSP, s/he is encouraged to discuss their condition with their Team Leader or the Managing Partner so that FSP is best placed to help and support them.
-If they consider that FSP could help them by making adjustments to their working hours, workplace or working conditions they are encouraged to make these suggestions to their Team Leader or the Managing Partner.
+If an employee is or becomes disabled while working for FSP, they are encouraged to discuss their condition with their Team Leader or a member of the HR team so that FSP is best placed to help and support them.
+If they consider that FSP could help them by making adjustments to their working hours, workplace or working conditions they are encouraged to make these suggestions to their Team Leader or the HR team.
 In appropriate circumstances FSP will need to consult with the employee’s medical advisers and the employee in question as to how to best accommodate their needs and those of FSP.

 Adjustments that can sometimes be considered by FSP may include: